 - Lawyers typically have little incentive or motivation to share their knowledge.

-- Some lawyers may resist changes to their established work methods, perceiving knowledge sharing as time-consuming or potentially diminishing their expertise
+- Some lawyers may resist changes to their established work methods, perceiving knowledge sharing as time-consuming or potentially diminishing their expertise.

 - Siloed information: Law firms often operate in practice area or department silos, resulting in legal knowledge and informationbeing scattered across systems, departments and individual practitioners.
 This fragmentation hinders collaboration and impedes efficient knowledge sharing.
 Without a centralized system or process for knowledge sharing, valuable insights and resources remain isolated, hindering collaboration and productivity.